Looobay/CrabMC/README.md

 * 🔴: Generate the world.
 * 🔴: And the others things... (yes it's a big project)

+## How to install the software ?

+### You can install the software by checking in the [releases](https://github.com/Looobay/CrabMC/releases) page, here you can download a nightly release (latest build) or a release ("safest" build).

 ## How to compile the project ?

 ### On Win32: